cmskorcz/readme-generator/README.md

 - [Questions](#questions)
 ### Installation
 Clone repo to computer, and then run `npm i` in the command line in order to install dependancies.
 Then run `node index.js` and follow the prompts in the command line.
+A video tutorial can be viewed at this link: [Tutorial](https://drive.google.com/file/d/17NzDGClHmG9iJ_nelGJga-VSJAtxnhuW/view)
 ### Usage
 This project is free to use to generate README.md files as you see fit.
 ### License